cpske/ISP/introduction/index.md

 * Writing good code that's testable and maintainable
 * Coding standard and documenting code
 * Good developer habits, esp. attention to detail and continual learning
-* Version control as part of a workflow
+* Version control as part of a work flow
 * Testing
 * Design and code reviews
 * Refactoring existing software